-On March 31, 2022, FASB issued ASU 2022-02.14 This update eliminated the recognition and measurement guidance for TDRs for all entities that have adopted ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" and the Current Expected Credit Losses (CECL) methodology.
-The rationale was that ASU 2016-13 requires the measurement and recording of lifetime expected credit losses on an asset that is within the scope of ASU 2016-13, and as a result, credit losses from TDRs have been captured in the allowance for credit losses.
-Therefore, stakeholders observed and asserted that the additional designation of a loan modification as a TDR and the related accounting were unnecessarily complex and provided less meaningful information than under the incurred loss methodology.
-16
+On March 31, 2022, FASB issued ASU 2022-02.15 This update eliminated the recognition and measurement guidance for TDRs for all entities that have adopted FASB Accounting Standards Update No. 2016-13 (ASU 2016-13), "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" and the Current Expected Credit Losses (CECL) methodology.
+16 The rationale was that ASU 2016-13 requires the measurement and recording of lifetime expected credit losses on an asset that is within the scope of ASU 2016-13, and as a result, credit losses from TDRs have been captured in the allowance for credit losses.
+Therefore, stakeholders observed and asserted that the additional designation of a loan modification as a TDR and the related accounting were unnecessarily complex and provided less meaningful information than under the incurred loss methodology.17

-The update eliminates the recognition of TDRs and, instead, introduces new financial statement disclosure requirements related to certain modifications of receivables made to borrowers experiencing financial difficulty, or "modifications to borrowers experiencing financial difficulty."
+The update eliminates the recognition of TDRs and, instead, introduces new and enhanced financial statement disclosure requirements related to certain modifications of receivables made to borrowers experiencing financial difficulty, or "modifications to borrowers experiencing financial difficulty."
 Such modifications are limited to those that result in principal forgiveness, interest rate reductions, other-than-insignificant payment delays, or term extensions in the current reporting period.
 Modifications to borrowers experiencing financial difficulty may be different from those previously captured in TDR disclosures because an entity no longer would have to determine whether the creditor has granted a concession, which is a current requirement to determine whether a modification represents a TDR.
-The update requires entities to disclose information about (a) the types of modifications provided, disaggregated by modification type, (b) the expected
+The update requires entities to disclose information about (a) the types of modifications provided, disaggregated by modification type, (b) the expected financial effect of those modifications, and (c) the performance of the loans after modification.